doctor-g/cs-concentrations/proposal.md

 ### Learning Objectives

-- DAML1: Apply machine learning and data mining algorithms/systems to detect patterns in data and then apply them in multiple non-CS domains
+- DAML1:  Apply machine learning and data mining algorithms/systems to detect patterns in data, and use these techniques as a basis for critical thinking and decision-making in multiple application domains such as scientific inquiry and enterprise-level data analytics.

 DAML1 is assessed in CS455.